build-trust/ockam-documentation/guides/use-cases/use-employee-attributes-from-okta-to-build-trust-with-cryptographically-verifiable-credentials.md

 ockam policy create --at alice --resource tcp-inlet --expression '(= subject.application "Smart Factory")'
 ```

-The `project enroll` command will launch Okta login and when it completes return a an Ockam cryptographic credential that includes the city and department attributes of Alice's profile in Okta Universal Directory.
+The `project enroll` command will launch Okta login and when it completes return an Ockam cryptographic credential that includes the city and department attributes of Alice's profile in Okta Universal Directory.
 Only these two attributes are attested because the administrator specified those two attributes when enabling the Okta Add-On.

 <figure><img src="../../.gitbook/assets/200395627-827d672a-2140-4752-a8d5-526ec5f0be68.png" alt=""><figcaption><p>User Profile in Okta</p></figcaption></figure>